 COMP AV

+Article 46 ( > if not differently indicated changes apply to Articles 1, 2 & 3)

-Article 46Independence of the Executive/Management Board (165 Balz, Berès)
+Independence of the Executive Board (165 Balz, Berès)

-The members of the Executive/Management Board shall act independently and objectively in the sole interest of the Union as a whole and shall neither seek nor take instructions from the Union institutions or bodies, from any government or from any other public or private body.
-(166 Balz, Berès)
+The members of the Executive Board shall act independently and objectively in the sole interest of the Union as a whole and shall neither seek nor take instructions from the Union institutions or bodies, from any government or from any other public or private body.
+(166 Balz, Berès, 765 Balz)

+Members of the Executive Board shall not hold any office at national, Union, or international level.
+(764 Berès)

 Neither Member States, the Union institutions or bodies, nor any other public or private body shall seek to influence the members of the Executive Board in the performance of their tasks.